Disclaimer: I don't own Harry Potter by J.K. Rowling.

 "Come."
 Lynn heard her father call out.
 Lynn opened the door and entered the office.
-Scott told her once about Ragnok's office, she still had not been in it yet.
+Scott told her once about Ragnok's office, she had not been in it yet though.
 He told her how it projected the power that Ragnok held.
-That her father's office had that same sense to it and was close to the same size as Ragnok's, and spoke of the power her father now held.
+That her father's office had that same sense to it and was close to the same size as Ragnok's spoke of the power her father now held.

 "Dad, I received this letter just now and I knew I had to show it to you right away."
-Lynn started as she took a seat at her father' desk.
+Lynn started as she took a seat at her father's desk.

 "Let me see it Lynn."
 Scott replied with a smile.
 Lynn didn't seem upset by whatever it was so he wasn't going to panic.

 Lynn handed the letter over to her father who started reading it.
 When he finished, Scott looked up at his daughter.

 "Well this is interesting, what do you want to do?
 I think we should talk to Sirius, Remus, and Harry about it."
 Scott replied.

 Harry wasn't in Defense against the Dark Arts for more than a few minutes before the shadow appeared back in his mindscape.
 The difference this time was that the new prison for that piece of Voldemort that was attached to Harry was on the edge of his mind.
 He had surrounded it with mist like the rest of his mind but it wasn't as thick.

 As the shadow explored the edge of Harry's mind it got close to the mausoleum.
 Harry shifted some of his defenses in that direction, the mist thickening but this left the rest of his mind less defended.
 The shadow never attacked his mind but by the time DADA was over Harry had a headache and just wanted to lie down in his bed for the rest of the night.